phalcon-orphanage/docs/en/reference/models.rst

 Models Meta-Data
 ----------------
-To speed up development Phalcon_Model_ helps you to query fields and constraints from tables related to models.
-To achieve this, Phalcon_Model_MetaData_ is available to manage and cache table meta-data.
+To speed up development :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` helps you to query fields and constraints from tables related to models.
+To achieve this, :doc:`Phalcon_Model_MetaData <../api/Phalcon_Model_MetaData>` is available to manage and cache table meta-data.

 Sometimes it is necessary to get those attributes when working with models.
 You can get a meta-data instance as follows: